Songfacts®: You can leave comments about the song at the bottom of the page.

 This was used in commercials for Dodge trucks.
 The song plays on a jukebox that a guy is eyeing in an antique store.
 His wife gets her way and they take home a piece of furniture instead - the point being the large payload capacity of the truck. (thanks, Bertrand - Paris, France)

-According to an interview with Ian Gillian on VH1's Classic Albums: Machine Head, Gillian said that the band did not have much money when recording this album and were renting a recording studio.
+According to an interview with Ian Gillian on VH1's Classic Albums: Machine Head, the band did not have much money when recording this album and were renting a recording studio.
 They stayed past when they were supposed to get out.
 As they were recording this song, the police were knocking on the door of the studio to kick them out. (thanks, Ben - Baltimore, MD)

 In a 2008 survey of students from music schools across London, this topped a poll to find the best ever guitar riff.
 Nirvana's "Smells Like Teen Spirit